nameless-and-blameless/TAG/reports/Alcohol.md

 - **Cleaning Products**: Select non-alcohol-based disinfectants and solvents.

 By following these guidelines, individuals can reduce their alcohol consumption and improve their health and well-being.

+The Creator and His two servants classify alcohol on the [[Dope Hope Nope|]] scale as: NOPE